CocoGzh/CAMEX_Tutorials/docs/source/index.rst

 ..
-STAligner documentation master file, created by sphinx-quickstart on Sun Dec 25 15:28:06 2022.
+CAMEX documentation master file, created by sphinx-quickstart on Sun Dec 25 15:28:06 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-STAligner: Integrating spatial transcriptomics data across different conditions, technologies, and developmental stages
+CAMEX: Leveraging Heterogeneous Graph Neural Network for Multi-Species scRNA-seq data integration, alignment and annotation
 ====================================================================================================================================================

 .. toctree::